oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 }
 ```

 You'll need to open the Okta admin console and navigate to your Okta application to add these ports to the allowlist.

 Open [Okta Developer Portal](https://developer.okta.com/) and **Sign in to Okta**.
 Then press **Admin** to launch the Admin console.

 Navigate to **Applications** > **Applications** and find your Okta application for this project.
 Select it to edit.
 On the **General** tab, **Edit** the General Settings with the new ports.
 For example, if your Firebase hosting port is 5000, add `http://localhost:5000/login/callback` to *Sign-in redirect URIs* and `http://localhost:5000` to your *Sign-out redirect URIs*.
 Update the port number based on your Firebase emulator settings and save.

 There's one more place to add the new port in the Okta admin console.
 You'll add the port as a Trusted Origin so your app can complete the logout process.
 Navigate to **Security** > **API** and open the **Trusted Origins** tab.
 Press the **+ Add Origin** button and add the new URL with the port, such as `http://localhost:5000/`.
 Select the **Redirect** and **CORS** checkboxes and save, then return to your application.

 At this point, you should be able to log in to Okta, exchange your token for a Firebase token, select a semester, and click **Get Grades** to see your report card generate.

 {% img blog/react-firebase-serverless/final-app.jpg alt:"Screenshot of final project showing a report card for the authenticated user" width:"800" %}{: .center-image }

-## Deploy your application to Firebase and test
+## Deploy your application to Firebase

 Once this works, you are ready to deploy your application to Firebase.
 First, set your `.env` entry for `REACT_APP_ENV` back to `production` if you had set it to `development`.
 You may need to run the `npm run build` command once more in case you've made any edits or changes.
 Once complete, run the command `firebase deploy` from your root directory.

 After completing this step, your CLI will provide you with a URL to your application.
 You should see your application running on Firebase if you click that.
 But, Okta won't work at this point.
 You need to go back to your Okta admin portal, under your application, and add `{yourFirebaseDomain}/login/callback` to your *Sign-in redirect URIs* and `{yourFirebaseDomain}` to your *Sign-out redirect URIs* to the **General Settings** tab of your Okta application, and add {yourFirebaseDomain} as a **Trusted Origin**

 Now return to your application in Firebase and click **Sign In** to ensure Okta is hooked up correctly.
 Once you are signed in, you should be able to select a semester and click **Get Grades** to see your report card get generated.

-## What you learned
+## Review your React app with authenticated Firebase Functions

 In this article, you learned how to create and deploy a web application to Google Firebase.
 You also learned how to build Firebase functions as a backend for your web application.
 Finally, you learned how to secure your SPA using Okta and exchange your Okta access token for a Firebase token that it will know how to use in its pipeline.

 [How to Build and Deploy a Serverless React App on Azure](/blog/2022/04/13/react-azure-functions)
 [Build a CRUD App with Angular and Firebase](/blog/2019/02/28/build-crud-app-with-angular-and-firebase)